 “So your feet can remember the ground.”

-Lucas untied Ava’s shoes, then Liam’s.
-He set them aside neatly.
-Their feet were pale, narrow, and guarded from months inside orthotics and supports.
-Lucas rubbed warmth into them with his hands, exactly as he might have rubbed his own on cold mornings.
+Lucas untied Ava’s shoes, then Liam’s, and set them aside neatly.
+Their feet were pale and guarded from months inside braces, orthotics, and fear.
+He rubbed warmth into them with both hands, the same way he rubbed life back into his own fingers on cold mornings.

 Then he looked up.